Contribution of the thermal mass to the chiral vortical effect and magnetobaryogenesis: Introduction

 The anomalous transport effects, namely the chiral vortical effect (CVE) and the CME \cite{Vilenkin:1978hb,av1,avi1}, play important roles in particle physics and cosmology, particularly in the early Universe \cite{s1}.
 Generation of electric currents parallel to the vorticity and the magnetic field is generally referred to as the CVE and the CME, respectively.
 In the presence of these anomalous effects, the ordinary magnetohydrodynamic (MHD) equations are generalized to the equations of anomalous magnetohydrodynamics (AMHD) \cite{Giovannini-1997eg,Giovannini-2013oga}.
 In Ref.\ \cite{Giovannini-2016whv}, the evolution equations of AMHD are derived in the extreme relativistic regime and the vortical current has been discussed.

 In a single-species chiral plasma of massless fermions, the chiral magnetic current in the Landau-Lifshitz frame is \cite{Neiman-2010zi,Landsteiner-2012kdw,Yamamoto16,Landsteiner-2016}

-where $r$ denotes the chirality, $Q_\mathrm{r}$ is the electric charge, $\Delta n_\mathrm{r}$ is the difference between the particle and anti-particle number densities, and $\mu_{r}$ is the chiral chemical potential.
-The latter two and the asymmetry $\eta_r$ are related by $\eta_r =\Delta n_r/s \simeq T^2\mu_r/(6s)$\footnote{We will state the exact relation between $\Delta n_r$ and $\mu_r$ in Sec.\ \ref{x3}, and justify the approximate relation mentioned here.}, where $s$ denotes the entropy.
+where $r=\pm 1$ denotes the chirality, $Q_{r}$ is the electric charge, $\Delta n_{r}$ is the difference between the particle and anti-particle number densities, and $\mu_{r}$ is the chiral chemical potential.
+The latter two and the asymmetry $\eta_r$ are related by $\eta_r =\Delta n_r/s \simeq T^2\mu_r/(6s)$\footnote{We will state the exact relation between $\Delta n_r$ and $\mu_r$ in Sec.\ \ref{x3}, and justify the approximate relation mentioned here.}, where $s$ denotes the entropy density.
 Oftentimes in the literature $\Delta n_r$ is simply denoted by $n_r$.
-At high temperatures $\mu_\mathrm{r}/T\ll1$, so the chiral magnetic current reduces to $J_\mathrm{cm,r}^{\mu}=\frac{rQ_\mathrm{r}^2}{4\pi^2}\mu_\mathrm{r}\vec{B_{Y}}$, which is indeed the chiral magnetic current in the Eckart frame.
+At high temperatures $\mu_{r}/T\ll1$, so the chiral magnetic current reduces to $\vec{J}_{\mathrm{cm},r}=\frac{rQ_{r}^2}{4\pi^2}\mu_{r}\vec{B_{Y}}$, which is indeed the chiral magnetic current in the Eckart frame.
 In studies which have considered the Abelian anomaly and the CME, an initially strong hypermagnetic field can generate matter-antimatter asymmetries from zero initial values \cite{sh1,sh2,sh3,Abbaslu2,Temperature fluctuation}, or a large initial asymmetry can amplify a seed of the hypermagnetic field \cite{sh1,sh2,sh3,Abbaslu1,Abbaslu2}.
 In order for the CME to be successful in the latter scenario, there should be a hypermagnetic seed field, which can be produced via the CVE \cite{Abbaslu1}.

-Evolution of the magnetic fields and matter asymmetries is also connected to that of the fluid vorticity through the CVE.\footnote{Application of the CVE for magnetogenesis, and separately for baryogenesis, has been discussed for the first time in Refs.\ \cite{Tashiro-36} and \cite{Giovannini-2015aea}, respectively.} It is shown that in a single-species chiral plasma of massless fermions, the chiral vortical current in the Landau-Lifshitz frame is \cite{son1,Neiman-2010zi,Landsteiner-2012kdw,Yamamoto16,Landsteiner-2016}
+The evolution of the magnetic fields and matter asymmetries is also connected to that of the fluid vorticity through the CVE \cite{Tashiro-36,Giovannini-2015aea}.
+It is shown that in a single-species chiral plasma of massless fermions, the chiral vortical current in the Landau-Lifshitz frame is \cite{son1,Neiman-2010zi,Landsteiner-2012kdw,Yamamoto16,Landsteiner-2016}